-TABLES 2-5 through 2-10 describe the standard Plug and Play registers.
-For more detailed information on these registers, refer the "Plug and Play ISA Specification, Version 1.0a, May 5, 1994".
+Tables 2-5 through 2-10 describe the standard Plug and Play registers.
+For more detailed information on these registers, refer the "Plug and Play ISA Specification, Version 1.0a, May 5, 1994.".

 TABLE 2-5.
-Plug and Play (PnP) Standard Control Registers
+PnP Standard Control Registers

 Index Name Definition 00h Set RD_DATA Port Writing to this location modifies the address of the port used for reading from the Plug and Play ISA cards.
 Data bits 7-0 are loaded into I/O read port address bits 9-2.
 Reads from this register are ignored.
 Bits1 and 0 are fixed at the value 11.
-01h Serial Isolation Reading this register causes a Plug and Play card in the Isolation state to compare one bit of the ID of the board.
+01h Serial Isolation Reading this register causes a Plug and Play card in the Isolation state to compone bit of the ID of the board.
 This register is read only.
 02h Config Control This register is write-only.
 The values are not sticky, that is, hardware automatically clears the bits and there is no need for software to do so.
 Bit 0 - Reset Writing this bit resets all logical devices and restores the contents of configuration registers to their power-up (default) values.
 In addition, all the logical devices of the card enter their default state and the CSN is preserved.
 Bit 1 - Return to the Wait for Key state.
 Writing this bit puts all cards in the Wait for Key state, with all CSNs preserved and logical devices not affected.
 Bit 2 - Reset CSN to 0.
 Writing this bit causes every card to reset its CSN to zero.
 03h Wake[CSN] A write to this port causes all cards that have a CSN that matches the write data in bits 7-0 to go from the Sleep state to either the Isolation state, if the write data for this command is zero, or the Config state, if the write data is not zero.
 It also resets the pointer to the byte-serial device.
 This register is write-only.
 04h Resource Data This address holds the next byte of resource information.
 The Status register must be polled until bit 0 of this register is set to 1 before this register can be read.
 This register is read-only.
 005 Status When bit 0 of this register is set to 1, the next data byte is available for reading from the Resource Data register.
 This register is read-only.
 06h Card Select Number (CSN) Writing to this port assigns a CSN to a card.
 The CSN is a value uniquely assigned to each ISA card after the serial identification process so that each card may be individually selected during a Wake[CSN] command.
 This register is read/write.
 07h Logical Device Number This register selects the current logical device.
 All reads and writes of memory, I/O, interrupt and DMA configuration information access the registers of the logical device written here.
 In addition, the I/O Range Check and Activate commands operate only on the selected logical device.
-This register is read/write.
-If a card has only 1 logical device, this location should be a read-only value of 00h.
 20h - 2Fh Card Level, Vendor Defined Vendor defined registers.